 Figure 1.
 Decision Tree example using the subset characteristics in Table 9.
 In this example, as an initial step the system classifies a piece of content based on narrative writing and calculates if the probability of the article being written in narrative writing is less than 0.5.
 If this logic is true, meaning the probability is less than 0.5, then it moves to the next step following the “true” arrow.
 Then, the system assesses if the source has been verified, specifically, if the probability of the sources being verified is less than 0.5.
 If the probability is higher than 0.5 then it moves following the “false arrow,” and classifies the article as real news.
 However, if the probability is lower than 0.5, it moves following the “true” arrow, in which case the content is now assessed for how humorous it is.
 Following the same logic, if the article has a higher than 0.5 probability of being humorous, the system follows the “false” arrow, classifying the content as a satire.
 Importantly, this exercise is not deterministic in nature.
 After the decision has been made, the system calculates its performance accuracy providing another layer of analysis to decide if a content can reliably be classified in the suggested category or not.

 This Decision Tree implementation is an example of how the proposed taxonomy can be used in machine learning detection using a subset of characteristics identified in this explication.
 The use of machine learning for false news detection is still at an early stage.
 Future study of fabricated news characteristics can expand on the list of features we have proposed and test them, as we search for distinguishing features for including in such an algorithm.
 Through this testing, researchers can assess the predictive power of the identified characteristics, and the combination of features that is optimal for detecting the eight types of content identified.

+Note that we used the Decision Tree model to illustrate how various features that we have identified through concept explication can be used to help machine learning models to detect variants of fake news.
+By following the root-to-leaf path in a decision tree, one can precisely “explain” why a particular article was determined to be a particular variant of fake news with respect to features (i.e., if-then-else rules).
+In real settings, a more advanced but complicated supervised learning model such as the Random Forest model is likely to outperform the Decision Tree model in its classification accuracy.
+Finally, at the risk of not-being-able to explain “why” completely, one can also use the state-of-the-art Deep Learning models that are likely to improve the classification accuracy much further.
+Such black-box deep learning models, however, cannot explain why they make certain internal choices across layers of the network in the way that they did.
+While its output accuracy often outperforms popular supervised learning models significantly, as they currently cannot explain well “why” or “through what process” an article is classified to be a particular variant of fake news, users or applications may still prefer to using supervised learning models, where the choice of features from our concept explication study is still very important.